Press Releases

 Landmark Study Reveals Persistent Physical and Psychological Trauma in Syrian Men Subjected to Detention, Conflict-Related Sexual Violence (CRSV), and Torture

 [London, UK.
-December 15, 2023]Since March 2011, more than 1 million people, mostly men, have been arrested, detained, and tortured by regime forces.
+December 15, 2023]Since March 2011, hundreds of thousands people in Syria, mostly men, have been arrested, detained, and tortured by regime forces.
 A groundbreaking new study reveals the evolution of disturbing and previously unreported long-term symptoms following detention, sexual violence, and torture in a conflict setting.
 In this study, Syrian men detained during the civil war showed increasing rates of anger, distrust, and self-isolation in interviews conducted years after release.
 This research urgently informs the design and delivery of support services and health care for men in conflict settings across the world.

 The study, Long-term physical and psychological symptoms in Syrian men subjected to detention, conflict-related sexual violence (CRSV), and torture: cohort study of self-reported symptom evolution, was published in eClinical Medicine, a Lancet journal.
 Researchers from Synergy for Justice, Lawyers and Doctors for Human Rights, and the University of Galway examined the self-reported symptoms experienced after male CRSV in Syrian state detention over a ten-year period (2011-2021).